Sitecore-Hackathon/2018-Las-Vegans/README.md

 Don't worry dear user that module is hard to use.
 What steps are needed to you make it are:

 1. Register in Sitecore using our form prepared especially for this unusual Hackathon 2018 occasion.
+You should also allow your location if browser will ask for it.
 ![enter image description here](https://github.com/Sitecore-Hackathon/2018-Las-Vegans/blob/ab04d8d33b4ebb2488e1541f85e18b6725cdb2df/documentation/images/register.jpg?raw=true)
 2. Since that moment you GeoLocation data will be get and module will check quality of you air using many dedicated sensor in your area.
 ![enter image description here](https://raw.githubusercontent.com/Sitecore-Hackathon/2018-Las-Vegans/ab04d8d33b4ebb2488e1541f85e18b6725cdb2df/documentation/images/db.jpg)